Schedule Change Request Process

 Chemistry is the study of the properties of matter and energy.
 This course is a laboratory-based, college preparatory science course.
 It utilizes a combination of laboratories, activities, discussions, technology, lectures, demonstrations and other visual aids to give students a solid background in a broad representation of chemistry topics.
 The topics covered in this course are consistent with the California State Standards and include: Atoms, Isotopes, Ions, Chemical Bonding, Chemical Reactions, Stoichiometry, Gases, Thermodynamics, Solutions, Acids and Bases, Reaction Kinetics, Nuclear Chemistry, and Organic Chemistry.
 The course fulfills the physical science requirement for high school graduation and is an A-G course recommended for admission to the University of California.

-Prerequisites: Students should have completed Chemistry with a grade of B+ or better.
-AP Chemistry has a stronger mathematical component than standard Chemistry and requires a thorough understanding of the principles of Algebra.
-Students should have completed Algebra I with a grade of B or better and concurrent or prior enrollment in Algebra II is highly recommended.
+Prerequisites: Students should have completed Chemistry with a grade of B- or better.
+A.P.
+Chemistry has a stronger mathematical component than first-year Chemistry and requires a thorough understanding of the principles of Algebra.
+Students should have completed Algebra II with a grade of B- or better.

 Chemistry is the study of the properties of matter and energy.
-AP Chemistry is similar in format and content to a first-year college-level Chemistry course.
+The A.P.
+Chemistry course at Temecula Preparatory School is similar in format and content to a first-year college-level Chemistry course.
 It is a rigorous course with a strong laboratory component and utilizes a combination of laboratories, activities, discussions, technology, lectures, demonstrations and other visual aids to give students a solid background in a broad representation of advanced chemistry topics.
-Topics covered include: Atoms, Quantum Mechanics, Chemical Bonding, Stoichiometry, Gases, Aqueous Solutions, Equilibrium, Thermodynamics, Chemical Kinetics, Electrochemistry, and Organic Chemistry.
-Upon completion of the course, students are encouraged to take the AP Chemistry examination administered by the College Board.
-Performance on that exam as well as the student’s portfolio of laboratory reports will be considered by the college or university in awarding A.P. credit.
+Topics covered include: Atoms, Quantum Mechanics, Chemical Bonding, Stoichiometry, Gases, Aqueous Solutions, Acids and Bases, Equilibrium, Thermodynamics, Chemical Kinetics, Electrochemistry, and Colligative properties.
+Upon completion of the course, students are encouraged to take the A.P.
+Chemistry examination administered by the College Board.
+Performance on that exam as well as the student’s portfolio of laboratory reports may be considered by the college or university in awarding A.P. credit.

 AP Chemistry is currently offered only in odd-numbered years.

-Honors Physics relies heavily on the tools of mathematics, and strong math skills are required for success in the course.
-Students should have completed Algebra I and Geometry with grades of B – or better.
+Prerequisites: Honors Physics relies heavily on the tools of mathematics, and strong math skills are required for success in the course.
+Students should have completed Algebra I and Geometry with grades of B- or better.
+Honors Physics also has a strong laboratory component.
+Students should have completed a laboratory science, either Biology or Chemistry, with a grade of C+ or better.
 Prior or concurrent enrollment in Chemistry is strongly recommended.

-Physics is the study of the motion of objects and energy.
+Physics is the study of motion and energy.
 The Honors Physics course at Temecula Preparatory School is a rigorous laboratory-based, college preparatory science course.
 It utilizes a combination of laboratories, activities, discussions, technology, lectures, demonstrations and other visual aids to give students a solid background in a broad representation of physics topics.
 The topics covered in this course are consistent with the California State Standards and the Next Generation Science Standards and include: Motion, Force, Momentum, Energy, Gravity, Circular Motion, Waves, Electricity, Magnetism, Thermodynamics, and Optics.
-The course fulfills the physical science requirement for high school graduation and is an A through G laboratory science course recommended for admission to the University of California.
+The course fulfills the physical science requirement for high school graduation and is an A through G approved course (Area D) recommended for admission to the University of California.

-The AP Environmental Science course is similar in format and content to an introductory college-level Environmental Science course.
+The A.P.
+Environmental Science course is similar in format and content to an introductory college level Environmental Science course.
 It provides students with the scientific principles, concepts, and methodologies required to understand the interrelationships in the natural world.
 It is a rigorous course involving strong laboratory and field investigation components and utilizes a combination of activities, discussions, technology, lectures, demonstrations and other visual aids to give students a solid background in a broad representation of environmental science topics.
-Topics covered include: Human Populations, Terrestrial Ecology, Aquatic Ecology, Biodiversity and Endangered Species, Non-Renewable Resources and Energy, Soil, Pest Management and Toxicology, Waste Management, Water Pollution and Sewage, and Air and the Atmosphere.
-Upon completion of the course, students are encouraged to take the AP Environmental Science examination administered by the College Board.
-Performance on that exam as well as the student’s portfolio of laboratory reports will be considered by the college or university in awarding AP credit.
+Topics covered include: Human Population, Terrestrial Ecology, Aquatic Ecology, Biodiversity, Energy and Non Renewable Resources, Water Pollution, Air Pollution, Waste Management, and Pesticides and Toxicology.
+Upon completion of the course, students are encouraged to take the A.P.
+Environmental Science examination administered by the College Board.
+Performance on that exam as well as the student’s portfolio of laboratory reports may be considered by the college or university in awarding A.P. credit.

 AP Environmental Science is currently offered only in even-numbered years.